korginc/logue-sdk/platform/prologue/README.md

 *.prlgunit* files are simple zip files containing the binary payload for the custom oscillator or effect and a metadata file.
 They can be loaded onto a [prologue](http://korg.com/prologue) (or [development board](../../devboards/)) using the [logue-cli utility](../../tools/logue-cli/) or the [Librarian application (to be released)](http://korg.com/prologue).

-**Note: The prologue firmware currently does not support the custom oscillator and effects, the feature will be provided in an update planned for June 2018.
-Currently the feature is only available on the development board**

 ## Demo Code

 ### Waves